millanek/tutorials/WPSG2025/README.md

 There are two datasets.
 First a simulation without gene-flow ([VCF](data/chr1_no_geneflow.vcf.gz), true tree: [image](img/simulated_tree_no_geneflow.pdf), [newick](data/simulated_tree_no_geneflow.nwk), [json](data/simulated_tree_no_geneflow.nwk.mass_migrations.json)), and second, a simulation where five gene-flow events have been added to a tree ([VCF](data/with_geneflow.vcf.gz), true tree with gene-flow: [image](img/simulated_tree_with_geneflow.pdf), [newick](data/simulated_tree_with_geneflow.nwk), [json](data/simulated_tree_with_geneflow.nwk.mass_migrations.json)).

-The theory and practice of simulating population genomic data will be covered in detail next week on Thursday by Georgia Tsambos.
+The theory and practice of simulating population genomic data will be covered in detail on Wednesday by Georgia Tsambos.

 <details>
   <summary>If you are interested in detail about how this specific phylogenomic dataset was simulated with msprime, click here</summary>